Iran, powers give themselves to Monday for nuclear deal

 But the negotiations have become bogged down, with final deadlines extended three times in the past 10 days and diplomats speaking of a shouting match between Kerry and Zarif.

-The White House sought to change the tone on Friday, saying the United States and its negotiating partners "have never been closer" to agreement with Iran.
+The White House said on Friday the United States and its negotiating partners "have never been closer" to agreement with Iran but that the U.S. delegation would not wait indefinitely.

+"The president has indicated to his negotiating team that they should remain in Vienna and they should continue to negotiate as long as the talks continue to be useful," White House spokesman Josh Earnest said at a news briefing.

+"And if it becomes clear that Iran is not interested in engaging in a constructive way to try to resolve the remaining sticking points, then the negotiators should come home."

 DEADLINE MISSED